madahian/abs_spectra/README.md

 ## Project Overview

-This project implements a machine learning pipeline to predict molecular absorption wavelengths corresponding to a maximum in the spectrum using Random Forest regression.
-It processes molecular spectral data, extracts features using Morgan fingerprints, and trains a model to predict primary and secondary absorption wavelengths.
+This project implements a machine learning pipeline to predict molecular absorption wavelength corresponding to a maximum in the spectrum using Random Forest regression.
+It processes molecular spectral data, extracts features using Morgan fingerprints, and trains a model to predict the primary absorption wavelength.

 ## File Structure